qiboteam/qibo/doc/source/advancedexamples.rst

-Qibo can perform noisy simulation with two different methods: by repeating the circuit execution multiple times and applying noise channels probabilistically or by using density density matrices.
+Qibo can perform noisy simulation with two different methods: by repeating the circuit execution multiple times and applying noise channels probabilistically or by using density matrices.

 Using repeated execution
 ^^^^^^^^^^^^^^^^^^^^^^^^